 There are exceptions to confidentiality.
-All facilitators have a duty to report (1) anyone who indicates they wish to harm themselves or others, (2) if there are suspicions of abuse of a minor, or (3) if there is suspected sexual abuse against anyone by a regulated health professional.
+All facilitators have a duty to report (1) anyone who indicates they wish to harm themselves or others, (2) if there are suspicions of abuse of a minor, or (3) if there is suspected misconduct against anyone by a regulated health professional.

 Since we welcome people at all stages of change or recovery, and since we don’t have formal assessments of our members, we do use language guidelines to help ensure groups are safe for everyone.
 These guidelines are in place not because certain topics are shameful or shouldn’t be discussed, but because based on client feedback, they can be very triggering and compromise the safety of groups.
-Our language guidelines include the following:
+As a result, the following topics are off-limits:

 - Eating disorder diagnoses and symptoms (including exercise behaviours)